 A public authority is required to comply with this requirement when purchasing from a Common Use Arrangement (CUA), unless the CUA Buyers Guide states otherwise.

 A public authority is not required to comply with this requirement if the Accountable Authority considers that the release of those contract details presents a significant operational risk, such as the potential to compromise security.

 Application to procurements pursuant to the Market-led Proposals PolicyShow more

-Unless the Accountable Authority considers that the release of those contract details presents a significant operational risk, such as the potential to compromise security, the public authority must publish:
+- unless the Accountable Authority considers the release of those contract details presents a significant operational risk, such as the potential to compromise security, the public authority must publish:

-All other requirements of this policy do not apply to procurements pursuant to the Market-led Proposals policy.
+All other requirements of this policy do not apply.

-*‘Centrally coordinated evaluation process’ means that the evaluation of the market-led proposal is or will be centrally coordinated by the Market-Led Proposal Steering Committee.
+14 "Centrally coordinated evaluation process" means the evaluation of the Market-led Proposal is or will be centrally coordinated by the Market-led Proposal Steering Committee